 I decided to bite the bullet and order the suit above because I LOVED it online, and figured I could just return if it didn’t fit or I didn’t like it in person.
 Well, this assumption was unfortunately false, but I’ll get into that more below.

 Shipping was pretty reasonable if you keep in mind this it is NOT Amazon Prime 2-day shipping.
 I ordered this suit on February 13th and it arrived on February 23rd, a little over a week later.
-On average, orders arrive within 13 days.
+On average, the website stated that orders generally arrive within 13 days.

 The prices are a steal (ranging around $20 for both one-pieces and bikinis), and there is such a wide variety of styles to choose from.
 You can find suits for as little as $16.99 on sale up to about $32 as the most expensive.
 Plus, most suits have built-in padding!

-- Their website and business as a whole are both extremely unprofessional.
-When you roll your mouse over the “New Arrivals” header, the first thing that pops up is “Summer 2017” and “Summer 2017.”
+Next, their website and business as a whole are both extremely unprofessional.
+When you roll your mouse over the “New Arrivals” header, the first thing that pops up is “Spring 2017” and “Summer 2017.”
 Although this is a tiny detail, it was something that immediately resonated as unprofessional in my mind.
-Also, there are hundreds of negative reviews about their terrible customer service; there was even one customer who never received their order and Cupshe refused to refund them.
+Also, there are hundreds of negative reviews about their terrible customer service; there was even one customer who never received their order, and Cupshe refused to refund them.
 (Keep reading for my experience with returns.)

 Although I shared a few pros about my experience above, I definitely have a TON of cons about the brand.